 This post may contain affiliate links.
 Please read my disclosure policy.

-There are a lot of options out there especially when it comes to the Thanksgiving table.
-Of course I’ll serve all the family favorites and NEVER even consider changing up the cornbread dressing or green bean casserole.
+There are a lot of options especially when it comes to the Thanksgiving table.
+Of course I’ll serve all the family favorites and NEVER (again) consider changing the cornbread dressing or green bean casserole.
 I’ve seen what can happen if you don’t follow the rules, to the letter.
 I still can’t bring myself to talk about it … we’re not going to go there … sniff sniff 🙂

 For the crust:

-- 3 tablespoons dark brown sugar
+- Granulated sugar or brown sugar

 For the filling: